 Questions on this page

 Pili torti is a rare hair condition characterized by fragile hair.
 In pili torti hair has a flattened shaft with clusters of narrow twists at irregular intervals.
-Some cases are genetic while others are acquired.
+Some cases may be inherited in autosomal dominant or autosomal recessive patterns, while others are acquired.
 In the inherited form, symptoms tend to be present from early childhood.
-It can occur alone or in association with ectodermal dysplasias, Menke disease, Bjornstand syndrome, or Bazex syndrome.
+It can occur alone or as part of other diseases like ectodermal dysplasias, Menke disease, Bjornstand syndrome, or Bazex syndrome.
 Acquired cases of pili torti may be associated with anorexia nervosa, malnutrition, oral retinoid treatment, or inflammatory scalp conditions (e.g., cutaneous lupus erythematousus).
-Click here to visit DermAtlas and view an image of a child with pili torti.
+If pili torti is detected, it is necessary to investigate possible neurological disorders, hearing loss, and defects in the hair, nails, sweat glands and teeth.
+There is no specific treatment for this condition, but it may improve spontaneously after puberty.
+Click here to visit Medscape and view an image of a child with pili torti.

 In acquired pili torti, treatment involves stopping the exposure to the causative agent (e.g., to oral retinoids) or condition (e.g., improving diet).
-Currently we are not aware of new therapies for treatment for genetic cases of pili torti, however hair may become less fragile with age.
+There is no specific treatment for the inherited form of pili torti.
+It may improve spontaneously after puberty.
+If pili torti is detected, further evaluation to investigate possible neurological disorders, problems with hair, teeth or nails (ectodermal disturbances) and hearing loss is mandatory.
 It is generally recommended that people with pili torti try to avoid trauma to the hair.
 Suggestions include, sleeping on a satin pillowcase, avoiding excessive grooming, braiding, heat treatments, dying and coloring, reducing exposure to sunlight (wear a hat), using gentle shampoos diluted in warm water, adding conditioner to freshly washed hair, avoiding use of a hair dryer (or using it on cool setting), and avoiding oral retinoids (e.g., isotretinoin, acitretin) if possible.
 Some individuals with pili torti choose to wear a wig.

 - Defects of the hair shaft.
 DermNet NZ.
 2010; http://www.dermnetnz.org/hair-nails-sweat/hair-shaft-defects.html.
 Accessed 2/23/2011.